tomesink/obsidian/10 Projects/10.00 Notes/Web Design 101/Episode 6 - Layout.md

 #### How to practice?

+Static layout with an image.
 Grab some text and images and try to create compositions - hero sections (headline and few bullets), instagram posts.
 Create 3 different layouts for each content.